-The Reception Curriculum is based on the three prime areas and four specific areas of learning as outlined in the Statutory Framework for the Early Years Foundation Stage 2021, published by the Department for Education (DfE).
-Whilst this all sounds very technical, the curriculum is designed to give your child an holistic start to their education, by focusing on the whole child.
+The Reception Curriculum is based on the three prime areas and four specific areas of learning as outlined in the Early years Statutory Framework published by the Department for Education (DfE).
+Whilst this all sounds very technical, the curriculum is designed to give your child a holistic start to their education, by focusing on the whole child.